USNavalResearchLaboratory/cxxplot/README.md

 sudo apt install qtbase5-dev git cmake build-essential
 ````
 ### Windows
 Download and install a version of the Qt SDK.
-You can either use the MinGW compiler packaged with Qt or alternatively also install MSVC 2022.
+You can either use the MinGW compiler packaged with Qt or also install MSVC 2022.

 # Compiling from source
 This is an optional step.

-The standard way of using cxxplot is by integrating it into a CMake project using FetchContent (see the section [below](#Automatic-integration-using-CMake-FetchContent).
+The standard way of using cxxplot is by integrating it into a CMake project using FetchContent (see the [relevant section below](#Automatic-integration-using-CMake-FetchContent)).
 If, on the other hand, you plan to share the library between multiple projects, you may want to compile and install it by using the following terminal commands:
 ```bash
 git clone https://github.com/USNavalResearchLaboratory/cxxplot.git
 mkdir cxxplotbuild && cd cxxplotbuild